wolfgangasdf/iqp-book/3d-schroedinger.md

 H=-\frac{\hbar}{2m}\ \left(\frac{\partial^2}{\ \partial x^2}+\frac{\partial^2}{\partial y^2\ }+\frac{\partial^2}{\ \partial z^2}\right)+V(x,y,z)
 $$(3d-s-2)

-The expression in brackets has a name, it is called the Laplace operator Delta since it is so useful in physics.
-This operator is the square of the nabla operator $\nabla$, sometimes called *del*, which is a vector containing the first derivaties:
+The expression in brackets has a name, it is called the Laplace operator $\Delta$ since it is so useful in physics.
+This operator is the square of the nabla operator $\Delta=\nabla^2$, $\nabla$ is sometimes also called *del*, which is a vector containing the first derivaties:

 $$
 \nabla=\left( \frac{\partial}{\partial x}, \frac{\partial}{\partial y}, \frac{\partial}{\partial z}  \right)
 $$(3d-s-3)

-The nabla operator is ues to calculate the gradient of a scalar field or the divergence of a vector field.
+The nabla operator is used many times in physics, for instance to calculate the gradient of a scalar field or the divergence of a vector field.

 With this, we can write the Hamilton operator in 3D even shorter: